uhm-descartes/ece693bspring2025/morea/01-introduction/experience-introduce-yourself.md

 ## Task

-For this experience, join the EE 643 Discord server.
-You will receive an invitation to this server via email.
+For this experience, join the EE 693B Discord server.
+You can find the link on Laulima.

-Please read through all channels in the Welcome category.

-It is your responsibility to receive information about this class promptly.
-I highly recommend that you install a native client for Discord on your phone and your laptop and set it to display notifications.

-## Submission instructions

-By the time and date indicated on the Schedule page, you must have:

-  * Joined the EE 643 Discord server
-  * Performed all setup actions specified in the Welcome category channels.